-Indic Digital Archive Foundation is a non-profit organisation that works on digital archival and preservation of Indic language cultural artefacts such as books, publications, and documents, making them available for open access.
+Indic Digital Archive Foundation is a non-profit organization that works on digital archival and preservation of Indic language cultural artefacts such as books, publications, and documents, making them available for open access.

 History

-The foundation was born out of the pioneering digitisation work Shiju Alex did from 2009 to 2021.
-The open access collection of Kerala related artefacts digitized by Shiju, which he named Grandhappura / ഗ്രന്ഥപ്പുര, spanning ~2000+ documents with over 120,000+ pages, seeded the new ഗ്രന്ഥപ്പുര project.
+The foundation was born out of the pioneering digitization work Shiju Alex started in 2009.
+The open access collection of Kerala related artefacts digitized by Shiju, which he named Granthappura / ഗ്രന്ഥപ്പുര, spanning ~2000+ documents with over 2,00,000+ pages, seeded the new ഗ്രന്ഥപ്പുര project.
 The project has received international recognition inviting collaboration from institutions such as the Tuebingen University, Germany.
+In 2022, Shiju, Jisso, and Kailash setup the foundation with the goal of institutionalizing the project and scaling its activities.
+The Indic open dictionary projects Kailash had been running from 2010 were merged into the foundation, expanding the foundation's scope.

-In 2022, the foundation went live with the the financial support from the following founding donors:
+The foundation went live with the financial support from the following founding donors:

 Charmy Harikrishnan↗, Cherian Samuel↗, CV Radhakrishnan↗, Ebenezer Manoj Kumar↗, George Thomas↗, Joy Sebastian↗, Jyothis Edathoot↗, Manoj Narayanan↗, Manojkumar Nair↗ and Mary Pearl Britto↗, Nishad Nikarthil↗, Patric Edward↗, Sunil Kumar (Muthukurussi Mana Elamkulam)↗, Samagata Foundation↗